Hamburger

 Limited liability company (Sociedade Limitada)

-All transfers of quotas must be done by means of an amendment to the articles of organization.
+All transfers of quotas must be done by means of an amendment to the articles of association.
 A quotaholder may freely transfer the respective quotas if there is no opposition of quotaholders holding more than 1/4 of the company's capital.
-However, the quotaholders usually set forth limitations to the transfer of quotas in the articles of organization (such as right of first refusal) or in the quotaholders' agreement, if any.
+However, the quotaholders usually set forth limitations to the transfer of quotas in the articles of association (such as right of first refusal) or in the quotaholders' agreement, if any.

 Corporation (Sociedade Anônima)